 Mobile payments (‘m-payments’) and wallets are hardly unique, with the card schemes and multiple technology and entrepreneurial companies having products in the market.
 Further, rather than providing a new or innovative payment solution, most mobile offerings are in fact merely a new mechanism for the presentation of existing credit and debit products.
 However, this is not to say that they haven’t captured the consumer’s attention.
 NZ’s contributions to mpayments come on two fronts:

-The Semble mobile wallet is unique in that it is being brought to market by the collaboration of all of NZ’s mobile network providers (2degrees, Spark and Vodafone) and NZ’s largest electronic payments switch, Paymark, which is owned in turn by NZ’s four largest banks (ANZ, ASB, BNZ and Westpac).
+The Semble mobile wallet is unique in that it is being brought to market by the collaboration of all of NZ’s mobile network providers (2degrees, Spark and One New Zealand (formerly Vodafone NZ)) and NZ’s largest electronic payments switch, Paymark, which is owned in turn by NZ’s four largest banks (ANZ, ASB, BNZ and Westpac).
 Although it should be noted that as at the date of this article only ASB and BNZ are offering products through the Semble mobile wallet to their customers, with the others choosing to explore other options, or waiting to commit.
-Intended to go live early in 2015, the Semble mobile wallet is currently undertaking a pilot stage involving the use of bank cards, loyalty cards and transport cards using NFC technology-enabled Android smartphones and storing card data on a secure element in the SIM.
+Intended to go live early in 2015, the Semble mobile wallet is currently undertaking a pilot stage involving the use of bank cards, loyalty cards and transport cards using NFC technology enabled Android smartphones and storing card data on a secure element in the SIM.

 A number of large NZ banks are undertaking trials of m-payments using host card emulation (‘HCE’), which transmits card data through NFC technology by emulating the card; these banks are planning launch dates in early 2015.
 Where NZ has led the way is in the development of Mobile Device Rules and Standards by Payments New Zealand (NZ’s independent organisation with a mandate to preserve the integrity of NZ’s systems by imposing standards and rules on participants who wish to access those systems) that govern m-payment systems to ensure the efficiency, integrity and security of m-payments and NZ’s domestic payments systems.